VidhuArnav/product-tracker/README.md

 ### Install Node
 <br><a href="https://nodejs.org/en/">Install</a> Node on your system to be able to run javascripts in native environment if not already installed.
 ### Setting up compatible Metamask
-<br>The Set-up for this web-app for regular use requires an older version of Metamask <a href="https://github.com/MetaMask/metamask-extension/releases/tag/v6.6.1">extension</a>.
+<br>The Set-up for this web-DApp for regular use requires an older version of Metamask <a href="https://github.com/MetaMask/metamask-extension/releases/tag/v6.6.1">extension</a>.
 * Download the zip file for the extension for your browser by clicking on the above link.
 Extract the zip folder into a local depository.
 * Open your browser and navigate to 'manage extensions'.
 * Toggle switch to developer mode.
 Disable all previous versions of Metamask.